lpaolini/AccentaG4/README.md

 - monitor panel hardware signals (PA, INT, SET, ABORT) and transmit updates over the serial interface
 - monitor the keypad bus for incoming messages and transmit updates over the serial interface
 - monitor the serial interface for "virtual keypresses" and transmit emulated keypad messages over the keypad bus
+- generate an heartbeat to be propagated to the clients to prove end-to-end connection is alive

-Arduino code is written in C/C++ and it's built around the [SoftwareSerial9](https://github.com/edreanernst/SoftwareSerial9) library, capable of sending and receiving 9-bit messages, and [QueueArray](http://playground.arduino.cc/Code/QueueArray), a FIFO library used for enqueuing outgoing commands.
+[Arduino code](src/yun/mcu/AccentaG4) is written in C/C++ and it's built around the [SoftwareSerial9](https://github.com/edreanernst/SoftwareSerial9) library, capable of sending and receiving 9-bit messages, and [QueueArray](http://playground.arduino.cc/Code/QueueArray), a FIFO library used for enqueuing outgoing commands.

 **WARNING**: the [original version by addible](https://github.com/addibble/SoftwareSerial9) contains a bug in the recv() method, fixed by [edreanernst](https://github.com/edreanernst) in the forked version used in this project.